saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 You all wont want to miss Hacktoberfest, its full of fun activities, collaboration, working with different Open Source Organisations in the month of October.

-The program is seasonal, also i will like to clear out somwthing, HAcktoberfest isnt just hosted by Digital Ocean alone.
+The program is seasonal, also I will like to clear out something, Hacktoberfest isn't just hosted by Digital Ocean alone.

-Alot of organizations do host thier own Hacktoberfest event and reward contributors either through giftcards, coupons, keyboard, T-shirts, bottles, bags and stickers.
+Alot of organizations do host their own Hacktoberfest event and reward contributors either through giftcards, coupons, keyboard, T-shirts, bottles, bags and stickers.

-You can check this <a href="https://hacktoberfest-ekiti.web.app/documentation/hacktoberfest-company-list" target="_blank"> list for companies that also hosted hacktoberfest in 2021</a>, it will be updated with 2022 when hacktoberfest starts in October, 2022 also, do well and bookmark the page down.
+You can check this <a href="https://hacktoberfest-ekiti.web.app/documentation/hacktoberfest-company-list" target="_blank"> list for companies that also hosted hacktoberfest in 2021</a>, it will be updated with companies who will be taking part in 2022 hacktoberfest, so do well and bookmark the page down.

 ### Program details
 - *Region:* Worldwide
-- *Stipend:* Swags, Stickers.
+- *Stipend:* Maybe, Swags and Stickers are sure.
 - *Timeline:* Application opons in October, 2022
 - *Program dates:* October 01, 2021 - October 31, 2022.